-You can drive as soon as you can make an emergency stop without discomfort, generally after two weeks, but you must also check with your insurance company, as some of them insist that you should wait for six weeks.
+You can drive as soon as you can make an emergency stop without discomfort.
+This is generally after 2 weeks, but you must also check with your insurance company, as some of them insist that you should wait for six weeks.